-Welcome to the City of Vernon’s elder abuse and neglect website for the Law Offices of Ben Yeroushalmi.
+Welcome to the City of Vernon’s elder abuse and neglect website for Yeroushalmi Law.
 Mr. Yeroushalmi and his team associate attorneys and experts specialize in elder law pertaining to nursing home and assisted living facility cases.
 They are passionate about protecting the rights of the elderly and pursue their cases with vigor.

 Vernon is located five miles away from downtown Los Angeles, California.
 According to the 2010 United States Census, the population in the city was 112—the smallest population of any city in California.
 Vernon is home to primarily industrial plants and promotes itself as “Exclusively Industrial.”
 The number of meatpacking plants and warehouses in the area are many.
 The industrial city is 5.2 square miles and consists of over 1,800 businesses that provide jobs to an estimated 55,000 people, playing a major role for the economy.